Arturia: History

 In 2018, they introduced MiniBrute 2, a semi-modular analog synth that includes a patch bay that connects to Eurorack modular gear.
 They also introduced the MiniBrute 2S which swaps a traditional keyboard for performance pads and a sequencer that can be recorded in real time.

-In 2019, Arturia released the MicroFreak, a 4-voice digital synthesizer with an analog filter and a distinctive touch capacitive keyboard.
+In 2019, Arturia released the MicroFreak, a 4-voice paraphonic hybrid synthesizer with digital oscillators, an analog filter and a distinctive touch capacitive keyboard.
 The digital oscillator allows for different algorithms to be loaded onto the unit, including algorithms by Mutable Instruments and Noise Engineering.
-Arturia followed up with the MiniFreak in 2022, which featured 6-voices, more functionality and a larger traditional keyboard.
+Arturia followed up with the MiniFreak in 2022, which featured 6-voices of polyphony, more functionality and a larger traditional keyboard.

 Arturia released the PolyBrute, its flagship 6-voice-polyphonic analog synthesiser in 2021.
 Its layout is reminiscent of its monophonic counterpart, the MatrixBrute, and shares a similar voice architecture to other analog synthesisers from Arturia's Brute range.
 In addition it features a touchstrip over the keyboard and a multidimensional touchpad called “morphée” which allows more control over the sound.
 In May of 2024, Arturia released the PolyBrute 12.

+In April 2024, Arturia introduced the AstroLab, a 61-key stage keyboard designed to bridge the gap between software instruments and live performance.
+Operating as a standalone unit, it comes pre-loaded with presets drawn directly from Arturia's V Collection, Pigments, and Analog Lab.
+Arturia expanded the AstroLab range in 2025 with two additional models.
+The AstroLab 88 was introduced for players requiring a full-sized, 88-key hammer-action keyboard, followed by the AstroLab 37 later that year, which retains the same internal processing power and sound engines in a smaller 37-key format.

 Products

 The company's product line includes software synthesizers, software bundles, hardware synthesizers, MIDI keyboards and sequencers, mobile apps, and other audio equipment and controllers.

 Arturia sells software instruments and software FX processors as individual items and also as part of the "V" synth collection or the "FX" collection.

 Arturia's first instruments were emulations of historical synthesizers, organs, and pianos.
 Arturia's Analog Lab is a collection of presets of these synths with limited sound modeling available, and comes bundled with many of their Keyboard Midi controllers.
 In 2018 Arturia released their first original software synthesizer named Pigments.
 Pigments now features six synthesis types, extensive modulation sources and visual indication of control signals.
 In 2022 Arturia released a new line of "Augmented" software instruments, which brought new approaches to already known sounds.
-These Augmented instruments are Voice, Piano, Brass and Strings.

 Arturia's first software FX processors were emulations of historical processors, such as preamps and filters.
-Arturia has since developed original FX processors, such as Rev Intensity, Buss Force, Efx Fragments (granular delay), and Coldfire Distortion.
+Arturia has since developed original FX processors, such as Rev INTENSITY, Buss FORCE, Efx FRAGMENTS (granular delay), and Dist COLDFIRE.

 When Arturia emulates a historical instrument or FX processor, they generally add new functionality such as additional modulation possibilities.